Last Updated: October 30, 2021

 Frequently Asked Questions

-Our first 2021 tour take us to Malaysia, if you feel unsure about the tour please let us know.
-If you are booked on a tour starting August 17 or later, our standard cancellation and transfer policies still apply.
+Our first 2022 tour take us to India, if you feel unsure about the tour please let us know.
+If you are booked on a tour starting March 12 or later, our standard cancellation and transfer policies still apply.
 If you cancel your tour reservation after the 30-day deposit refund period and before the final payment deadline, your deposit will be issued as a credit for a future booking, not a refund.

 The decision is ultimately yours.
 We are trying to cancel as few tours as possible, but we understand that every traveler needs to decide for themselves how comfortable they are with the risk.
 The situation is extremely fluid and we are evaluating conditions on a daily basis.
 When the situation improves and it’s safe to travel, we still want to take you to Asia.